Testing, symptoms and close contacts

 COVID-19, a cold, influenza or allergy?

 Both COVID-19 and the flu (influenza) are respiratory tract infections caused by a virus.
-The corona symptoms resemble those seen with the flu and can be difficult to distinguish between.
+The symptoms caused by the coronavirus resemble those seen with the flu and can be difficult to distinguish between.
 Hence, the rule of thumb now is to go for a test once you experience symptoms of a respiratory infection.

-You should also get tested if you have symptoms of a common cold.
+You should also undergo testing if you develop symptoms of a common cold.

 The symptoms of an allergy can in some cases resemble those of a coronavirus infection, such as a runny nose, sneezing, runny or itchy eyes and some who also experience asthmatic distress.
 However, pollen allergy does not bring about symptoms such as a sore throat, body aches or fever as can be seen with coronavirus.